 Can I cancel and receive a refund?

-Cancellation requests received more than seven (7) days before arrival will receive a full refund.
-Cancellation requests received fewer than seven days before arrival forfeit their entire down payment ($100).
+Cancellation requests received more than seven (7) days before arrival will receive a full refund of the registration fee and room fee (if pre-paid).
+Cancellation requests received fewer than seven days before arrival forfeit their entire registration fee.
 If the Department of Residence Life receives no advance notice of cancellation and the guest does not show, no refund will be made and the guest will forfeit the entire prepayment.